flavio-dev/tweets-test/README.md

 I created there 2 main functions: *controller* and *view*.

-- controller only talk to the view with the data returned by the model.
+- controller only talks to the view with the data returned by the model.

-- view only displays what the controller passed to it in a container.
+- view only displays in a container what the controller passed on to it.

 I declare my jQuery variables with a **$** in front of it: